NoskovIvan/WhiteNightHack/README.md

 # Advantages

-Advantages of Smart Rechanger for drivers:
+Advantages of Smart Recharger for drivers:

  - Driving car by optimal way
  - Focus on experience not on EV charger avaibility